pierrererot/symfony/README.md

 - as you can see in the dataFixtures, these users are available for your tests :
 - login : temp1 | password : temp1
 - login : admin | password : admin
-- uselful command N°1 : php bin/console doctrine:database:create (create your database)
+- useful command N°1 : php bin/console doctrine:database:create (create your database)
-- uselful command N°2 : php bin/console doctrine:migrations:diff (create the "Migration files")
+- useful command N°2 : php bin/console doctrine:migrations:diff (create the "Migration files")
+- useful command N°3 : php bin/console doctrine:migrations:migrate (apply the Migration files)

 # Easter egg
 - When you are connected, you can create a new Order.
 The result into the data/xml/yourOrderId.xml !